letsencrypt/acme-spec/draft-barnes-acme.md

 /* Signed as JWS */
 ~~~~~~~~~~

+Revocation requests are different from other ACME request in that they can be
+signed either with an account key pair or the key pair in the certificate.
 Before revoking a certificate, the server MUST verify at least one of these
 conditions applies: